FiendsOfTheElements/FF1Randomizer/README.md

 * Status attacks may end up on enemies with more or fewer hits, making them more or less problematic.
 * This option is likely to "spread out" the status attacks, making certain groups of enemies less irritating (e.g. large groups of undead probably won't stunlock you anymore).
 Of course, it could also give IMPs death touch, so beware.
 * If shops are also shuffled, the randomizer will ensure that PURE and SOFT potions are available in Corneria's item shop, since there would otherwise be no remedy for these ailments in the early game.

+#### Castle Ordeals
+This option randomizes the teleporters in Castle Ordeals.
+* The game arranges all the rooms in a random order, then picks one teleporter from each room to go to the next room.
+  - An extra room with a single teleporter has been added to the route.
+The vanilla game skips this area.
+  - Three of the rooms have two teleporters.
+The second teleporter in each of these rooms goes back to a previous room, or to the same room.
+  - One of the rooms has four teleporters, and no two of these will go to the same place.
+Two of them will go backwards (or to the room you're currently in), one will go to the next room, and the fourth will go to a purely random room (possibly even skipping far ahead).
+* **CAUTION:** The original game has a bug that can cause a softlock if you enter too many teleporters or take too many staircases.
+Enabling this option might cause you to get lost in the castle and end up reaching this limit.
+  - The softlock occurs somewhere around 30 teleports, and only happens when you enter the menu.
+  - It is strongly recommended that you save your game with a TENT, CABIN, or HOUSE before entering the castle.
+  - The WARP spell is very useful if you get sent too far back and are worried about softlocking.

 ### Scale Tab
 This tab contains sliders that will multiply bits of game data by random values within a range determined by the slider.
 The distribution of random multipliers is exponential.